virtusize/virtusize_auth_android/README.md

 **❗IMPORTANT**

 1. The URL host has to be `sns-auth`
-2. The URL scheme must begin with your app's package ID (com.your-company.your-app) and **end with .virtusize**, and the scheme which you define must use all **lowercase** letters.
+2. The URL scheme must begin with your app's package ID (com.your-company.your-app) and **end with .virtusize**
+3. The scheme which you define must use all **lowercase** letters

 ## Enable Virtusize SNS Login for your WebView app

-Following either of the following methods to enable Virtusize SNS login
+Use either of the following methods to enable Virtusize SNS login

 ### Method 1: Use the VirtusizeWebView

 ##### **Step 1: Replace your `WebView` with `VirtusizeWebView`**

-To let users to sign up or log in with the web version of Virtusize integration in your webview, please replace your `WebView` with **`VirtusizeWebView`** in your Kotlin or Java file and XML file to fix and enable SNS login in Virtusize.
+To enable users to sign up or log in with the web version of Virtusize integration in your webview, please replace your `WebView` with **`VirtusizeWebView`** in your Kotlin or Java file and XML file to fix and enable SNS login in Virtusize.

 - Kotlin/Java